usc-bbdl/usc-bbdl.github.io/about.md

 		<font size="3"><b>Jun Yong Shin</b></font><br>
 		<font size="3">Post-doc</font><br>
 		<a href="mailto:junys@uci.edu" target="_top">junys@uci.edu</a><br>
 		Designing a wireless data collection system so signals from various sensors (such as accelerator, gyroscope, and load cells) are wirelessly transmitted to a mobile device for visualization of all waveforms in real time.
-This will ameliorate data collection and analysis across multiple areas of kinesiology.
 	</li>

 	<li class="flex-item">